 Unfortunately, pots and pans might be introducing toxins into your food as you cook.
 The big takeaway from our research is that most types of cookware do infuse small amounts of material into our food.
 Some of those things are bad for us, some are good in the right quantity, and some are neutral.

 And as much as we should avoid toxins in what we breathe and touch, we REALLY should avoid eating them!
 For this reason, many of you have asked about safe, non-toxic cookware.

-    I hope this guide helps you decide what cookware to eliminate, and what cookware to buy when it’s time for new stuff.
+I hope this guide helps you decide what cookware to eliminate, and what non-toxic cookware to buy when it’s time for new pots and pans.